-Before we can complete the offering and issue our stock, eligible members who were also members of Nodak Mutual as of December 21, 2016 must approve the plan of conversion, and we must sell at least the minimum number of shares offered.
+Before we can complete the offering and issue our stock, the members of Nodak Mutual as of [•], 2016 must approve the plan of conversion, and we must sell at least the minimum number of shares offered.
 No funds will be released from the escrow account until the offering has been completed and all of these conditions have been satisfied.
-If all of these conditions are not satisfied by March 31, 2017, the offering will be terminated and all funds will be returned promptly without interest.
+If all of these conditions are not satisfied by [•], 2017, the offering will be terminated and all funds will be returned promptly without interest.